 Various factors have been shown to affect a woman’s decision to undergo a pelvic examination.
 Aside from practical issues (e.g., busy work and household commitments, difficulty arranging a convenient appointment time) that contribute to non-screening (Waller, Bartoszek, Marlow, & Wardle, 2009; Waller, Jackowska, Marlow, & Wardle, 2011), various demographic and psychological factors have also proved relevant in pelvic examination and screening behaviors.
 Age has been consistently associated with attendance for pelvic exams, with younger women less likely to attend for screening than older women (Bang, Yadegarfar, Soljak, & Majeed, 2012; Waller et al., 2011).
 Socioeconomic factors such as lower levels of education (Moser, Patrick, & Beral, 2009; Sabates & Feinstein, 2006; Sutton & Rutherford, 2005), unemployment (Majeed, Cook, & Anderson, 1994), and social deprivation and poverty (Waller et al., 2011; Webb, Richardson, & Pickles, 2004; Weller & Campbell, 2009) have also been reported as barriers to cervical screening.

 Psychological factors have also been shown to reduce the likelihood of cervical screening and pelvic examination.
 Anxiety and embarrassment are oft-cited barriers to seeking pelvic exams (Crombie, Orbell, Johnston, Robertson, & Kenicer, 1995; Waller et al., 2011).
-In fact, in one U.K. study, embarrassment was the most frequently reported reason for non-attendance at pelvic exams (Waller et al., 2009).
 Research has shown that issues of shame and embarrassment may be particularly relevant for ethnic minority women, particularly those from Asian backgrounds.
 Modesty was found to be a barrier to cervical screening in Hong Kong Chinese women who expressed fear of being exposed to a stranger (Holroyd, Twinn, & Adab, 2004).
 Further, in a qualitative Malaysian study, most women identified pelvic exams as a major source of anxiety, embarrassment, and loss of privacy, particularly when conducted by a male physician (Wong, Wong, Low, Khoo, & Shuib, 2008).
 The anticipation of embarrassment and anxiety may help explain the lower attendance of ethnic minority women in cervical screening programs reported in several studies (Moser, Patrick, & Beral, 2009; Sabates & Feinstein, 2006; Weller & Campbell, 2009).

 General body image concerns also have been shown to affect women’s likelihood of attending pelvic exams (Amy, Aalborg, Lyons, & Keranen, 2006).
 A new line of research exploring genital self-image specifically and attitudes toward female genitals, and their relationship to health behaviors, is showing promise (Herbenick, 2009).
 Several studies have shown that women’s sexual behaviors may be influenced by concerns related to their genital appearance, size, taste, or smell (Braun, 2005; Braun & Kitzinger, 2001).
 A recent study reported that college women in the United States who had engaged in at least one pelvic exam during the past 24 months had a more positive genital self-image than those who had not had a pelvic exam (DeMaria, Hollub, & Herbenick, 2012).
 Thus, women’s genital self-image and their attitudes toward female genitals may also be playing an important role in accessing pelvic exams.